volab/IoT_EPS/_1_userDoc/source/variable.rst

 dprompt
 ====================================================================================================
-dprompt is very usefull to display message prompt in debug serial monitor.
+dprompt is very useful to display message prompt in debug serial monitor.
 It is declared in macro DEFDPROMPT(X) in debugSerialPort.h file

 It is a local variable in the bloc where DEFDPROMTP is used